 I believe the most important ingredient for successful counseling is a comfortable, trusting relationship, and that an authentic emotional connection is a fundamental human need.
 Counseling offers a place to create and nurture a relationship with healthy boundaries.

 Since moving to Denver, I’ve been a member of the Board of Directors of cityWILD, a non-profit organization that teaches students leadership and community-building skills through outdoor experiential education.
-Currently, I’m involved with the Roots & Branches Foundation, a philanthropy program of the Rose Community Foundation.
-I’m an active member of Standing Up for Racial Justice (SURJ), a supporter of OneColorado, and I volunteer with the Anti-Defamation League.
+I’m involved with the Roots & Branches Foundation, a philanthropy program of the Rose Community Foundation.
+I’m an active member of Showing Up for Racial Justice (SURJ), a supporter of OneColorado, and I volunteer with the Anti-Defamation League.

 I lose track of time when I’m reading fiction, playing Scrabble or dancing to Motown music.